SpellholdStudios/1pp/README.md

   - Added ToBEx compatibility.
   - TODO Provided partial <a href="https://www.gibberlings3.net/files/file/969-item-revisions/">Item Revisions</a>, <a href="https://www.gibberlings3.net/files/file/970-spell-revisions/">Spell Revisions</a> and <a href="https://www.gibberlings3.net/files/file/948-iwdification/">IWDification</a> compatibility in a rather soft way: As SR, IR and IWDification are still beta versions, I gave up trying to write a plain compatibility with them.
 It would be certainly obsolete in a few months, therefore a waste of time.
   - TODO Fixed typos and misspellings preventing a few items to be patched (or patching wrong ones...).
-  - TODO Component Improved projectile effects [401] fully re-written: clears duplicated vanilla #89 and #197 opcodes, clones existing effects existants instead of adding new ones...
+  - TODO Component Improved projectile effects [401] fully re-written: cleared duplicated vanilla #89 and #197 opcodes, cloned existing effects existants instead of adding new ones...
   - Coding simplification:
-    - TODO Replaced macros with functions whenever possible.
+    - Replaced macros with functions whenever possible.
     - Copied entire folders instead of infinite lines (`COPY \~1pp/folder/file.ext\~ \~override\~` or `ACTION_FOR_EACH file IN list BEGIN COPY \~1pp/folder/file.ext\~ \~override\~ END`).
-    - TODO Grouped actions or patches with `ACTION_FOR_EACH` and `PATCH_FOR_EACH` whenever possible.
+    - Grouped actions or patches with `ACTION_FOR_EACH` and `PATCH_FOR_EACH` whenever possible.
-    - TODO Used new and more efficient WeiDU functions (not released when Erephine wrote this mod) and Gwendolyne's patch functions to optimize the coding (e.g. `ADD_ITEM_EQEFFECT`, `ALTER_EFFECT` and ALTER_ITEM_HEADER replace so many lines of codes!).
+    - Used new and more efficient WeiDU functions (not released when Erephine wrote this mod) and Gwendolyne's patch functions to optimize the coding (e.g. `ADD_ITEM_EQEFFECT`, `ALTER_EFFECT` and `ALTER_ITEM_HEADER` replaced so many lines of codes!).
     - Avoided copying and overwriting the same files again and again...
   - Updated all readme files (1pp now supports translated readmes).
   - Added French translation (Gwendolyne).